jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.en.md

         C-x C-w result
 ```

-6. closing the shell session and shutting the shell buffer
+6. closing the shell session and closing the Emacs buffer for the shell

 ```
         exit